-What's happening at James Street Plaza?
+What's new at James Street Plaza?

 Work is complete on our upgrade of Hamilton's James Street Plaza as part of our effort to deliver vibrant, safe and active public spaces.
 Our upgrade included improvements to paving as well as new artworks, lighting, seating, planting and installation of smart poles.